hansikasundaresan/HansikaSundaresan/content/authors/admin/_index.md

 - Summer 2020: I am interning at Wells Fargo apart of their Technology Program
 - Summer 2020: I co-founded and co-direct the [Ladies in Tech Mentoring Program](https://utdlitmp.com) at UTD
-- April 2020: I earned leadership positions in Women who Compute, WEHack, and Society of Women Engineers Conference Committee
+- April-June 2020: I earned leadership positions in Women who Compute, WEHack, Artificial Intelligence Society, and Society of Women Engineers Conference Committee